apache/cloudstack-documentation/source/adminguide/autoscale_with_virtual_router.rst

    .. note::
-      The counter "VM Memory - average percentage" calculates the average memory usage of VMs in the AutoScale VM Group.
-The VM memory usage is calculated by
+      The counter "VM Memory - average percentage" calculates the average memory usage of available VMs (in Starting, Stopping, Running, Migrating states) in the AutoScale VM Group.
+On KVM/XenServer, the VM memory usage is calculated by

         VM memory usage percentage = (total memory - free memory) * 100 / total memory

    .. note::
-      The counters "Public Network - Received per vm (in Bytes per second)" and "Public Network - Transmit per vm (in Bytes per second)" consider all public traffic through the VR public interface, including the traffic from/to other VMs which are not in the AutoScale VM group.
+      The counters "Public Network - mbps received per vm" and "Public Network - mbps transmit per vm" consider all public traffic through the VR public interface, including the traffic from/to other VMs which are not in the AutoScale VM group.